MinchinWeb/blog.minchin.ca/content/20101124-the-lions-of-normandy.md

 Aquitain.
 Their son was Richard whose great seal we mentioned earlier.

-Another possibility is simplily that the three lions were pleasing to the eyes and were chosen for no greater reason.
+Another possibility is simply that the three lions were pleasing to the eyes and were chosen for no greater reason.
 (If you're the king, who's really going to tell you 'no'?)